 The mid-1970s gear shift towards male mbaqanga was not unusual – the female-led mbaqanga had dominated the country since at least the late 1950s, when the formula was arguably set by Miriam Makeba and The Skylarks.
 Rupert Bopape, who was then at EMI, sought to replicate that formula en masse for two reasons.
 Number one, The Skylarks sounded great; and number two, it might be more fun to turn the then-popular combination of four or five men with a single female lead right round on its head.
 Under his keen producing eye, some of the most popular groups were built up.
 Having had successes with the Dark City Sisters and the Killingstone Stars, his move to Gallo in 1964 saw him build up even bigger successes with the Mahotella Queens, the Mthunzini Girls and Izintombi Zomoya.
 But by 1974, the only successful female mbaqanga groups were the aforementioned bands and others that had been in existence for some years by then.
 Almost all the new female groups of the mid-1970s found little success.
 The biggest mbaqanga group of that decade was, unsurprisingly, a completely male line-up (perhaps the male equivalent of the Mahotella Queens) called Abafana Baseqhudeni.
 Abafana was not just comprised of male singers who blended well – all five of them were groaners who had built up their careers singing with female groups.
 Robert ‘Umfana Wembazo’ Mkhize was the leader of the group, and continued to make his own solo recordings while heading up Abafana.
 The group was extremely popular and productive until the rise of the disco-soul sound in the late 1970s and early 1980s.

 Experiments with a male-led mbaqanga happened as early on as the 1960s.
-The Black Mambazo (not related to the wonderful isicathamiya group from Ladysmith) combined their pennywhistle skills with their guttural moans and wails to create interesting material, but it never really went anywhere.
+The Black Mambazo (not related to the wonderful isicathamiya group from Ladysmith) combined their pennywhistle skills with their guttural moans and wails to create interesting material, and it became one of South Africa's most popular bands until tastes changed as the decade wore on, and their popularity faded.
 When Bopape moved to Gallo and ended up with several female units under his belt, he combined all the groaners of the lower-tier groups to create a male equivalent to Izintombi Zomoya – it was called, aptly, Izinsizwa Zomoya.
-Likewise, the group did not last long.
+Unfortunately, the group did not last long.
 It was not until Abafana came along in 1974 that the male-led mbaqanga really took the country by storm.

 The signature female mbaqanga group, the Mahotella Queens, also makes its appearance on this compilation.
 Their trademark vocal sound is put to effective use in the song “Wamuhle Makoti”, a song written by regular Queens vocalist Olive Masinga about the beauty of a young bride-to-be.
+It is a wonderful arrangement, with a rather large-sounding assortment of the usual vocalists (Rupert Bopape would often squeeze as many as seven or eight vocalists into the studio for Mahotella Queens recordings!) as well as the male backing vocals of Robert Mkhize and Elphas Ray Mkize.
 The Queens also feature here twice more.
-The ladies sing the 1970 song “Morabaraba”, with its feisty mgqashiyo “no-nonsense” arrangement.
-There is also a tune here by Emily Zwane and The Sweet Sounds from 1974 – a pseudonym which is actually the Mahotella Queens led by Hilda Tloubatla, with the song “Izinto Zimanukwenzeka” written by Constance Ngema.
-Emily (who sings here only as part of the group itself) actually did go onto become the lead singer of the Queens when Hilda left the band in 1976.
-Emily fronted the group until Hilda and two of the other original Queens reunited in 1987.
+The ladies (under a slightly different combination of singers) sing the 1970 song “Morabaraba”, with its feisty mgqashiyo “no-nonsense” arrangement.
+There is also a tune here by Emily Zwane and The Sweet Sounds from 1974 – a pseudonym which is actually the Mahotella Queens fronted by lead singer Hilda Tloubatla, singing the song “Izinto Zimanukwenzeka” written by member Constance Ngema.
+Emily, who sings here only as part of the group itself, actually did go onto become the lead singer of the Queens when Hilda left the band in 1976.
+Emily fronted the group until it was reorganised in 1987 for the international breakthrough, at which point Hilda and two of the other original Queens were reunited.

 Merry Christmas!